MicrosoftDocs/security/security-docs/zero-trust/azure-networking-legacy.md

 Microsoft recommends migrating your classic Azure Front Door profiles to the Premium or Standard tiers to enjoy these new features and updates.
 The Premium tier focuses on improved security features such as private connectivity to your backend services, Microsoft managed WAF rules, and bot protection for your web applications.

 In addition to the improved features, Azure Front Door Premium includes security reports that are built into the service at no extra cost.
-These reports will help you analyze the WAF security rules and see what kind of attacks your web applications could face.
-The security report also lets you examine metrics by different dimensions, which helps you understand where traffic comes from and a breakdown of top events by criteria.
+These reports help you analyze the WAF security rules and see what kind of attacks your web applications could face.
+The security report also lets you examine metrics by different dimensions, which help you understand where traffic comes from and a breakdown of top events by criteria.

 The Azure Front Door Premium tier provides the most robust Internet security measures between clients and web applications.

 ### Azure Application Gateway

 Azure Application Gateway has two SKU types, v1 and v2, and a WAF version that can be applied to either SKU.
 Microsoft recommends migrating your Azure Application Gateway to the WAF_v2 SKU to benefit from the performance upgrades and new features such as autoscaling, custom WAF rules, and support for [Azure Private Link](/azure/private-link/private-link-overview).

 Custom WAF rules allow you to specify conditions to evaluate every request that goes through the Azure Application Gateway.
 These rules have higher priority than the rules in the managed rule sets and can be customized to suit the needs of your application and security requirements.
 The custom WAF rules also can limit access to your web applications by country or regions by matching an IP address to a country code.